shreyasskasetty/quick-task/email-listener-agent/README.md

    ```
    Replace `gmail` with the integration name and `"EntityName"` with your desired profile name.
 The CLI guides you through any OAuth or API key steps.

+   You will need two integrations for this project:
+   1. Googletasks
+   2. Gmail

+   Make sure the above two apps are integrated

 5. **(Optional) Configure Integration Settings**
    - For OAuth-based apps, choose between Composio’s default OAuth app or your own credentials.
    - For API key–based apps, have the end user provide their own keys during connection.